Rick Tuten

 While with the Seattle Seahawks in 1998, he won the designation as the league's strongest man pound-for-pound in Flex magazine.

+He has a daughter named Ryan, who married Buffalo Bills Kicker Tyler Bass on March 15, 2024, in Ocala, FL.
+He also has a son named Chase.

 While on vacation with his wife in Costa Rica in 2017, Tuten unexpectedly died at age 52.